inlets/docs.inlets.dev/docs/uplink/become-a-provider.md

   --from-file license=$HOME/.inlets/LICENSE_UPLINK
 ```

+## Setup up ingress for customer tunnels

+Tunnels on your customers' network will connect to your own inlets-uplink-provider.

-There are two options for deploying inlets-uplink.
-Option A uses Kubernetes Ingress.
-With option B Ingress is handled by Istio.
+There are two options for deploying the inlets-uplink-provider.

+Use Option A if you're not sure, if your team already uses Istio or prefers Istio, use Option B.

 ### A) Install with Kubernetes Ingress

+We recommend ingress-nginx, and have finely tuned the configuration to work well for the underlying websocket for inlets.
+That said, you can change the IngressController if you wish.

-Install nginx-ingress using arkade:
+Install ingress-nginx using arkade or Helm:

 ```bash
 arkade install ingress-nginx
 ```

-Create a `values.yaml` file for the inlets-uplink chart:
+Create a `values.yaml` file for the inlets-uplink-provider chart:

 ```yaml
 clientRouter: